20 years old: The Age of SuckPosted: February 17, 2011

 And, oh, yes, the cock-sucking.

 We suck dick without even thinking that we’re doing it.
 Internship is actually latin for “wipe your chin and say thank you”.
-People suddenly become opportunities for self-propulsion instead of just fellow citizens and co-stars of “Shit: The Movie” (we once starred alongside each other but now we each clamor for the lead role).
+People suddenly become opportunities for self-propulsion instead of just fellow citizens and co-stars of “Shit: The Movie”.

 It’s not our fault.
 We’re lost and Polaris doesn’t guide us because he’s an over-bearing douche-diorama who wants us to fight each other for a loaf of bread as he laughs in his mansion.